wp-plugins/child-theme-configurator/readme.txt

 * Initial release.

 == Upgrade Notice ==
-Version 1.7.2: @imports were not being written correctly on child theme rebuild.
+Version 1.7.2.1: Fixed Iris bug in JS; 1.7.2: @imports were not being written correctly on child theme rebuild.
 See changelog.

 == Override Parent Styles ==